 We are planning to hold the 3M Young Innovators Challenge in 2022 for primary schools with a welcome return to face-to-face judging and presentation events, subject to government Covid-19 guidelines in force at the time.

 Watch this space for further information.
 If you are a Year 3-6 primary school teacher or Science Coordinator in Leicestershire, South Nottinghamshire, Bracknell Forest or Wokingham and would like to be added to our mailing list for further information, please send your details to email@example.com

-The 2019 3M Young Innovators Challenge, sponsored by science-based innovation company 3M and supported by Practical Action, aims to inspire the next generation of original thinkers.
+The 2021 3M Young Innovators Challenge, sponsored by science-based technology company 3M and supported by Practical Action, aims to inspire the next generation of original thinkers.

-Aligned with the DT curriculum, our VizTech Challenge is to design and construct either a sensory toy; a product to make a sports activity or hobby more accessible; or a device to make performing an everyday task easier for a blind or partially sighted person aged under 18.
+Aligned with the DT curriculum, our DizTech Challenge is to design and construct either a sensory toy; a product to make a sports activity or hobby more accessible; or a device to make performing an everyday task easier for a young person aged under 18 who has a single or multiple physical disability.
 Research, innovation in material use and prototyping will all score highly with the judges.

 Four Challenges linked to the Science, Technology, Engineering and Maths (STEM) curriculum to inspire primary and secondary school children to study STEM subjects, leading to rewarding and fulfilling future careers.

 Open to primary and secondary Bracknell Forest and Wokingham Authority Schools, Academies and Private Schools.
 Home-educated children may also participate.